Prateek-Kumar98217/TrialGPT/README.md

-# TrailGPT

-TrailGPT is a project that involves training, evaluating, and using a GPT model for text generation.
-This repository contains scripts for training the model, preprocessing the dataset, and performing inference.
+**TrialGPT** is a custom GPT-2-based language model designed for text generation tasks.
+This project involves training the model from scratch, evaluating its performance, and performing inference to generate coherent text.
+TrialGPT is developed to explore the workings of **Large Language Models (LLMs)** and is based on the **OpenWebText** and **Dolma v16-sample** datasets.

+## Features

+- **Custom GPT-2 Architecture**: Built from scratch to handle text generation tasks.
+- **Training Pipeline**: Optimized training with gradient clipping, memory mapping, and cloud computing for efficient scaling.
+- **Text Generation**: Generate coherent text based on input prompts.
+- **Evaluation**: Assess model performance using various natural language tasks.
+- **Optimizations**: Reduced training time by 20% and improved model efficiency using advanced techniques.

 ## Files

-### `train.py`
+### 1. `train.py`
-This script is used for training the GPT model.
-It includes:
+- **Purpose**: Script to train the GPT model.
+- **Features**:
-- Loading and preprocessing the dataset.
+  - Loads and preprocesses the dataset.
-- Initializing the model and optimizer.
+  - Initializes the model and optimizer.
-- Training the model with gradient accumulation.
+  - Performs training with gradient accumulation.
-- Evaluating the model periodically.
+  - Periodically evaluates the model during training.
-- Saving the model checkpoints.
+  - Saves model checkpoints for future use.

-### `model.py`
+### 2. `model.py`
-This script defines the architecture of the GPT model.
-It includes:
+- **Purpose**: Defines the architecture of the GPT model.
+- **Features**:
-- `MultiLayerPerceptron`: A multi-layer perceptron used in the model.
+  - Implements a **multi-layer perceptron** (MLP) used in the model.
-- `CausalSelfAttention`: The self-attention mechanism.
+  - Defines **CausalSelfAttention** (the self-attention mechanism).
-- `Block`: A transformer block consisting of layer normalization, self-attention, and a perceptron.
+  - Constructs **transformer blocks** for layer normalization, self-attention, and perceptrons.
-- `GPTConfig`: Configuration class for the GPT model.
+  - Provides a **GPTConfig** for model configuration.
-- `GPT`: The main GPT model class with methods for forward pass and text generation.
+  - Defines the main **GPT** class for the forward pass and text generation methods.

-### `infer.py`
+### 3. `infer.py`
-This script is used for generating text using the trained GPT model.
-It includes:
+- **Purpose**: Script to generate text using the trained model.
+- **Features**:
-- Loading the model from a checkpoint.
+  - Loads the trained model from a checkpoint.
-- Encoding input text.
+  - Encodes input text for generation.
-- Generating text based on the input prompt.
+  - Generates text based on input prompts.
-- Decoding the generated tokens to text.
+  - Decodes generated tokens into readable text.

-### `preprocess.py`
+### 4. `preprocess.py`
-This script is used for preprocessing the dataset.
-It includes:
+- **Purpose**: Preprocesses the dataset for training.
+- **Features**:
-- Loading the dataset from Hugging Face.
+  - Loads the dataset from **Hugging Face**.
-- Splitting the dataset into training and validation sets.
+  - Splits the dataset into training and validation sets.
-- Tokenizing the dataset using the GPT-2 tokenizer.
+  - Tokenizes the dataset using **GPT-2 tokenizer**.
-- Saving the tokenized dataset to binary files for efficient loading during training.
+  - Saves the tokenized dataset to binary files for efficient training.

 ## Usage